raspberrypilearning/rock-band/en/step_1.md

 --- /no-print ---

 --- print-only ---
-You will make a game where clicking on the singer or drum will cause a sound to be played.
+You will make a game where you can click on the singer or the drum to hear singing or drum sounds.

 ![game screenshot](images/demo.png)
 --- /print-only ---